 Prepaid cards will generally expire two years after the date of card production if they have never been activated.
 The proceeds from the expired game cards are recognized as revenue upon expiration of cards.
 In contrast, once the prepaid cards are activated and credited to a player's personal game account, they will not expire as long as the personal game account remains active.
 We are entitled to suspend and close a player's personal game account if it has been inactive for a period of 180 consecutive days.
 The unused balances in an inactive player's personal game account are recognized as revenues when the account is suspended and closed.
-As of June 2008 and December 2007, we recognized revenues in connection with expired un-activated prepaid cards and unused balances of activated prepaid cards in an inactive account amounting to approximately \$78,000 and \$150,000, respectively.
+As of September 2008 and December 2007, we recognized revenues in connection with expired un-activated prepaid cards and unused balances of activated prepaid cards in an inactive account amounting to approximately \$104,000 and \$150,000, respectively.

-We enter into licensing arrangements with overseas licensees to operate our game products in other countries or territories.
-These licensing agreements provided for two revenue streams namely, initial license fee and revenue sharing on monthly revenue and sales from by-products.
-Since we are required to provide whenand-if-available upgrades to the licensees during the license period, upon the commercial launch of the game, the initial license fee from the licensing arrangement is recognized as revenue ratably over the license period.
-The revenue sharing from monthly revenue and sales from by-products are recognized when earned, provided that the collectability is probable.
+We also derive revenues from licensing our games in other countries and territories.
+These licensing agreements provided for two revenue streams, namely an initial license fee and a monthly revenue-based royalty fee based on monthly revenues from the games and sales from ancillary products of the games.
+The initial license fee is based on both a fixed amount and additional amount receivable upon achieving certain sales targets.
+Since we are obligated to provide post-sales services such as technical support and provision of updates and when-and-if-available upgrades to the licensees during the license period, the initial license fee from licensing arrangement is recognized as revenue ratably over the license period.
+The fixed amount of the initial license fee is recognized ratably over the remaining license period from the launch of the game, and the additional amount is recognized ratably over the remaining license period from the date such additional amount is certain.
+The monthly revenue-based royalty fee is recognized when earned, provided that collectibility is reasonably assured.